Technologies and Security Challenges in Metaverse: Security Threats and Vulnerabilities in Metaverse (RQ2)

 \subsection{Technology}

 Several security risks in the Metaverse arise from vulnerabilities in the hardware, software, and interaction mechanisms that enable immersive experiences.
 This category contains vulnerabilities in Metaverse programs, APIs, and rendering engines, as well as attacks aimed at XR headsets, IoT devices, haptic systems, and related peripherals.
 Attackers can obtain unauthorized access, run malicious code, or disrupt human interactions by manipulating sensors, taking advantage of insecure software setups, or taking advantage of firmware defects \cite{meta-privacy-survey:wang2022survey}.
-Furthermore, vulnerabilities in platform interfaces, smart contracts, and graphics drivers might act as gateways for remote exploitation, data manipulation, or privilege escalation, endangering linked real-world systems as well as virtual environments.
+Furthermore, vulnerabilities in platform interfaces and smart contracts might act as gateways for remote exploitation, data manipulation, or privilege escalation, endangering linked real-world systems and virtual environments.